gwtasdevs/gwtasdevs.github.io/README.md

 # Guild Wars TAS Tools

-TAS toolbox releases can be found here: https://github.com/gwtasdevs/GWToolboxpp/releases A new release will be creatred automatically whenever Toolbox is updated.
+TAS toolbox releases can be found [here](https://github.com/gwtasdevs/GWToolboxpp/releases) A new release will be creatred automatically whenever Toolbox is updated.
 Releases marked as Pre-release correspond to updates to the Toolbox dev branch.

 ## Installation